vectordotdev/vector/docs/specs/buffer.md

   * MUST decrement the `buffer_events` gauge by the defined `count`
   * MUST decrement the `buffer_byte_size` gauge by the defined `byte_size`

+#### BufferError

+**Extends the [Error event].**

+*All buffers* MUST emit error events in accordance with the [Error event] requirements.

+This specification does not list a standard set of errors that components must implement since errors are specific to the buffer and operation.

 #### BufferEventsDropped

 **Extends the [EventsDropped event].**

 *All buffers* that can drop events MUST emit a `BufferEventsDropped` event in accordance with the [EventsDropped event] requirements.
+Because buffers cannot unintentionally drop data, the `intentional` properly is not requiers and all dropped data should be considered unintentional.

+[Error event]: instrumentation.md#Error
 [EventsDropped event]: instrumentation.md#EventsDropped
 [Instrumentation Specification]: instrumentation.md